 Itching to try out iOS 10?
 The public beta is now available.
 Here's how to download it!

-Update October 19, 2016: Apple has just released iOS 10.1 public beta 5 for members of the Beta Software Program.
-If you already have iOS 10.1 public beta installed, proceed to Settings > General > Software Updates and download away.
-If you've been waiting for beta 5 to get started with iOS 10.1, keep reading and we'll walk you through the setup!
+Update January 12, 2017: Apple has just released iOS 10.2.1 public beta 4 for members of the Beta Software Program.
+If you already have a version of the iOS 10 public beta installed, proceed to Settings > General > Software Updates and download away.
+If you've been waiting for beta 4 to get started with iOS 10.2.1, keep reading and we'll walk you through the setup!

-iOS 10 is coming this fall with a ton of new features — features that need real-world testing before the software officially launches.
-As such, Apple is once again letting interested users check out iOS 10 and provide feedback before it goes into wide release.
+iOS 10.2 is coming down the road with a number of new features — features that need real-world testing before the software officially launches.
+As such, Apple is letting interested users check out iOS 10.2 and provide feedback before it goes into wide release.

 If you're one of those interested users, however, you will have to go through the public beta download and install process.
 While it's not complicated, it is different.
 So, we're going to walk you through it and give you a place to ask questions if you need extra help.